taworn/uiimage/README.md

-A program that crop picture, make circle and then save.
+A program that crop picture, make circle and then display.